Read below to find out more about our changes and new strategy.

 5. What should I do if the desktop wallet or the web based wallet are not functioning properly?

-First check in with the community on the community Telegram channel.
+First check in with the community on the community subreddit.
 If the community is not able to assist then you can submit a ticket through the service desk located here.

 6. The Open Application Network is currently providing support to help maintain the network; where can I see the funds that The Open Application Network has mined or received as a stake reward?